How can I help you?

 Display loading indicator with local data

-The Syncfusion Angular Grid component enables displaying a loading indicator while loading local data.
-This feature proves useful when delays occur in loading data from local sources, providing users visual feedback that data is being fetched.
+The Syncfusion® Angular Grid allows the display of a loading indicator while loading local data.
+This is useful when data loading from a local source is delayed and a visual indication is required to show that data is being fetched.

-To display the loading indicator with local data, set the showSpinner property to true.
-This property controls loading indicator visibility.
+To display the loading indicator when using local data, set the showSpinner property to true.
+This property controls the visibility of the loading indicator.

-The following example demonstrates loading indicator display in the Syncfusion Angular Grid using the load and created events:
+The following example demonstrates displaying the loading indicator in the Syncfusion® Angular Grid using the load and created events:

 import { Component, OnInit, ViewChild } from '@angular/core';